toluwalojurotimiayeni/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This is a  README.md on more singly linked lists
+A function that returns the number of elements in a linked listint_t list